Odyssey

 Key takeaways

 • We can use the PubSub method publish to pass along the data that should arrive in subscribe functions listening for the same event.
-This data should match the return type we specified for our in the schema.
+This data should match the return type we specified for our subscription field in the schema.

 Up next

-Our is working!
+Our subscription is working!
 But we have some opportunities for optimization.
 Let's dive into those in the next lesson.

 Previous